ha0ye/notes/NCSU-01-nominating-committee.md

 * developing downstream data analysis for end-users to access the data and produce formatted data suitable for analysis
 * review and debugging of QA/QC scripts

-More generally, I usually provide guidance at the stage of data archiving or sharing.
+In my consultations, I usually provide guidance at the stage of data archiving or sharing.
 * repository selection
   - funder requirements
   - ease of use